-Doesn’t it seem like spenders get a lot of good press?
+Doesn’t it seem as if spenders get a lot of good press?
 The woman with the flashy car, the guy with the obscene Rolex collection, the couple who leverage their McMansion to buy holiday gifts grab our attention and get the glossy spreads.

 Savers, however, aren’t media darlings.
-We’re relegated to the back pages and labeled with less-than-flattering nouns like “tightwad,” “penny pincher” or “miser.”
+We’re relegated to the back pages and labeled with less-than-flattering nouns, such as “tightwad,” “penny pincher” or “miser.”

 And that sentiment carries over into everyday life.
 Savers are seldom seen as powerful, confident or sexy, and I think that’s a big mistake.